scikit-video/scikit-video/doc/datasets.rst

 Test Datasets
 ===========================

-.. currentmodule:: sklearn.datasets
+.. currentmodule:: skvideo.datasets

-`sklearn.datasets` provides several test videos for benchmarking, testing, and example code.
+`skvideo.datasets` provides several test videos for benchmarking, testing, and example code.

 Big Buck Bunny sequence
 -----------------------

-The path to big buck bunny is local to the skvideo install and can be found using :func:`skvideo.datasets.bigbuckbunny`
+The full absolute path to bigbuckbunny comes bundled with the skvideo install and can be found using :func:`skvideo.datasets.bigbuckbunny`

 TODO add video to doc

-Big Buck Bunny sequence
+Carphone pristine and distorted sequences
 -----------------------

+The path to the carphone pristine and distorted sequences come bundled with the skvideo install and can be found using :func:`skvideo.datasets.fullreferencepair`

 .. toctree::